 As you order more drinks, the meze get bigger and bigger.
 You will progress through simple dishes such as fava, and then move on to seafood dishes.
 If you can keep drinking long enough, you might even end up with a lobster at some point!

 It goes without saying that you want to take things easy if you are not used to tsipouro!
 There are a number of places you can try in Volos, but my recommendation is Lepi – Tsipouro kai Mezes.

-For more inspiration on what to see and do with 2 days in Pelion, check out my video below.
+For more inspiration on what to do in Pelion, check out my video below.